 - Anti-inflammatory medications, such as aspirin or ibuprofen, may help reduce the inflammation.

 - Corticosteroids are potent anti-inflammatories, part of a drug category known as symptom-modifying antirheumatic drugs, or SMARDs.
 They can be taken by mouth, by injection, or in creams applied to the skin.

 - Methotrexate and sulfasalazine may be prescribed to help retard the progression of the disease.
 These medications are part of a drug category called DMARDs, or disease-modifying antirheumatic drugs.
 For example, tumor necrosis factor is one of the substances that seem to cause inflammation in people with arthritis.
 Newer drugs that work against this factor seem to have a positive effect on arthritis in some patients as well.

 - Physical therapy may help you increase the range of motion and strengthening exercises may help maintain muscle tone.
 Swimming is a preferred exercise for people with AS.

 - Assistive devices, such as a cane, walker, long shoehorn or reacher, may make it easier for you to do daily living activities.

 If these treatments do not relieve the pain, surgery may be recommended.
 The type of surgery depends on several factors, including your age, the condition of the hip joint, the type of inflammatory arthritis you have, and the progression of the disease.
-Your orthopaedic surgeon will discuss the various options with you.
+Your orthopedic surgeon will discuss the various options with you.
 Do not hesitate to ask why a specific procedure is being recommended and what outcome you can expect.
-Although complications are possible in any surgery, your orthopaedic surgeon will take steps to minimize the risks.
+Although complications are possible in any surgery, your orthopedic surgeon will take steps to minimize the risks.

 The most common surgical procedures performed for inflammatory arthritis of the hip include: